fuatozergil/ingtech/README.md

 # Readme: productapi

-A demo application for product management for ingtech
+A demo application for product management

 ## Requirements